jlizier/jidt/course/README.md

+# Course

-Please see the [Course page](../../../wiki/Course) on our wiki for full information about the course.
+Please see the [Course page](../../../wiki/Course) on our wiki for full information about the course, including lecture slides and videos.